 - Complete Additional Application Requirements outlined below

-- Submit an electronic copy with scanned signatures of the complete IRB application form and all supplemental materials as an e-mail attachment to email@example.com.
+- Submit an electronic copy with scanned signatures of the complete IRB application form and all supplemental materials as an e-mail attachment to firstname.lastname@example.org.
+The application and all attachments should be submitted as a single PDF.

 Please note that complete research applications must be received at least 14 days prior to the next scheduled IRB meeting to be included in the agenda.
 IRB applications will not be reviewed until the application and all supporting materials have been received.
 Handwritten application are discouraged.
 Expedited reviews can be completed at anytime during the month.